Defining Early Action and Early Decision

 - Confirm that your GPA, test scores, and other credentials are comparable to those of most students who are typically accepted by your ED school.

 - Use the Net Price Calculators for each college on your list to compare your potential financial aid eligibility.

-- Determine how you would pay the tuition at your ED school if the financial aid package turns out to be less than you expect.
+- Determine how you would pay the tuition at your ED school if the financial aid offer turns out to be less than you expect.

-- Find out if your ED school offers an "out" from your commitment if the financial aid package is insufficient.
+- Find out if your ED school offers an "out" from your commitment if the financial aid offer is insufficient.

 - Understand your ED school's application process and deadlines, and create a plan to submit everything on time.